 With a tip of his cap Callum quickly took off.
 Alister stood up feeling heartily embarrassed to see how easily this man dealt with his tormenter.

 "Are you ok boy?"
-Deputy Turner looked with concern on the tall skinny lad in front of him.
+Deputy Taylor looked with concern on the tall skinny lad in front of him.
 If ever anyone needed a hot meal.

 "He didn't hurt ye did he?"